DominikMatuszek/internship-task-openx/README.md

 Should this not be enough, here's a quick overview of the API:

-* There are 4 endpoints, one for each model (similiarly to how HuggingFace does it with `InferenceAPI`):
+* There are 4 endpoints, one for each model (similarly to how HuggingFace does it with `InferenceAPI`):
     1. `/api/heuristic`, being a very simple heuristic model,
     2. `/api/svc`, being a support vector classifier,
     3. `/api/knn`, being a k-nearest neighbors classifier, and
     4. `/api/neural_net` being a neural network classifier.
 * Each endpoint takes a POST request with only one parameter: `data`, being a 54-element int array, representing features of the covtype dataset.
 * While these are POST requests, they are not mutating the state of the server in any way.
-I've chosen the POST method, because we somehow need to pass the data to the server, and GET requests are not supposed to do that.
+I've chosen the POST method because we somehow need to pass the data to the server and GET requests are not supposed to do that.
 * Each endpoint returns a JSON object with a single key, `result`, whose value is the predicted class from the covtype dataset.

 ## Subtask completion